Loading...

 Authority FAQs

 In 2018 Virginia ABC transitioned from an agency into an authority.
-Learn more about the authority, its structure, its impact on operations and changes to employee benefits on the Authority FAQs page.
+Learn more about the authority, its structure, its impact on operations and changes to employee benefits on the About page.